Gagan-c26101/server-setup/dk.md

     docker images | grep <file name-app >

 <!-- *To restart the deployment  -->
-kubectl rollout restart deployment credbull-user-deployment
+kubectl rollout restart deployment <file-deployment>

 <!-- *To watch the log = -->
-kubectl logs -l app=credbull-user -f
+kubectl logs -l app=<file>-user -f

 <!-- *If the changes made in the yaml file  -->
 kubectl apply -f deployment.yaml